 Let’s start with the basics.
 One of the biggest reasons that diesel engines are so loud is that they have such a high compression ratio.
 As you may know, diesel engines rely completely on compression to ignite the fuel.
 That means that the ignition of the fuel and all the power generated is done completely by the squeeze of the piston.

 Where a gasoline engine might have a 10:1 compression ratio, diesel has a much higher compression ratio of 15 to 18:1.
 With this Great amount of pressure comes an explosion that generates a lot more noise.
-If you have ever heard a diesel with the exhaust manifold removed, you know that the noise generated is far beyond what most other motors types produce.
+If you have ever heard of a diesel with the exhaust manifold removed, you know that the noise generated is far beyond what most other motors types produce.

 Diesel engines make that iconic sound because there is an almost chaotic compression that causes the diesel fuel to ignite.
 It is not as measured or as exact as a gasoline motor with spark and timing.